OrensteinLab/GreedyMini/README.md

 # GreedyMini

-A toolkit to create low-density DNA minimizer orders using a greedy approach first proposed in the paper *GreedyMini: Generating low-density DNA minimizers*.
+A toolkit to create low-density DNA minimizer orders using a greedy approach, first proposed in the paper *GreedyMini: Generating low-density DNA minimizers*.

 ## Table of Contents